basm92/basm92/README.md

 ## Bas Machielsen 👋

 Welcome to my [Github Profile](http://www.github.com/basm92)!
 My name is Bas Machielsen, and I am a PhD student specializing in economic history at Utrecht University (the Netherlands).
-My favorite programming languages are R, in which I have experience developing some low-key Shiny apps and packages, as well as Python, about which I am still very actively learning.
-I also have some elementary knowledge of HTML and CSS.
+My favorite (and most-used) programming languages are R, in which I have experience developing some low-key Shiny apps and packages, as well as Python.
+I also have some elementary knowledge of HTML, CSS, and bash.

 In my spare time, I also like to dabble in web design, and I love learning to integrate my web tools using the aforementioned programming languages.
 If you..